 SPF: Avéne SPF 50

 I ordered both of the MyChelle creams in the unscented version, as I couldn’t decide and both were on sale.
 And after doing some more research I came over the inci for the Tebiskin EGF cream and the ingredients seemed completely fine.
-It’s not natural, but it’s at least specifically designed as aftercare for a chemical peel.
 It’s a bit cheaper than Terproline (as well as cheaper than MyChelle creams per ml) and I also found it on sale, so I bought it too and have been using in conjunction with the other creams – I’ll be doing more peels, so better to be stocked up on moisturizers.

 Luckily it’s quite cloudy around this time, but for the more sunny days, I use Avéne SPF 50, fragrance-free and for sensitive skin.
-Avéne isn’t a cruelty-free brand, but I’ve found it hard to find an SPF for sensitive skin coming from a cruelty-free brand that’s readily available for me to purchase directly in store.
+Avéne isn’t a cruelty-free brand, but I’ve found it hard to find an SPF for sensitive skin coming from a cruelty-free brand that’s readily available for me to purchase directly in the store.

 Got any tips on nourishing moisturizer to use as aftercare in a chemical peel?

 Leave your tips, thoughts, and experience in the comments below!